roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Application/Create an application from an image.md

     ![Deployment list](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1163182061/p10257.png)

-2. In the left-side navigation pane of the details page of the cluster, choose **Services and Ingresses** \> **Services**.
+2. In the left-side navigation pane of the details page of the cluster, choose **Network** \> **Services**.
 On the Services page, you can find the newly created Service named serverless-app-svc.

     ![Service list](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1163182061/p10258.png)